roytang/blog/content/notes/2018/10/1057041815671459840/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1057041815671459840/
+title: ''
 ---

-RT [@tasmen](https://twitter.com/tasmen/): Friends decorate outside their house for Halloween each year.
-This is not ok. https://t.co/TsmBOloZUk
+Friends decorate outside their house for Halloween each year.
+This is not ok.